ianstormtaylor/slate/docs/reference/slate-html-serializer/index.md

 ### `Html.deserialize`
 `Html.deserialize(html: String, [options: Object]) => State`

 Deserialize an HTML `string` into a [`State`](../models/state.md).
-How the string is deserialized will be determined by the rules that the `Html` serializer was constructed with.
+How the string is deserialized will be determined by the rules that the HTML serializer was constructed with.

 If you pass `toJSON: true` as an option, the return value will be a JSON object instead of a [`State`](../models/state.md) object.

 ### `Html.serialize`
 `Html.serialize(state: State, [options: Object]) => String || Array`

 Serialize a `state` into an HTML string.
-How the string is serialized will be determined by the rules that the `Html` serializer was constructed with.
+How the string is serialized will be determined by the rules that the HTML serializer was constructed with.

 If you pass `render: false` as an option, the return value will instead be an iterable list of the top-level React elements, to be rendered as children in your own React component.

 ## Rules

-To initialize an `Html` serialize, you must pass it an array of rules, defining your schema.
+To initialize an HTML serializer, you must pass it an array of rules, defining your schema.
 Each rule defines how to deserialize and serialize a node or mark, by implementing two functions.

 Each rule must define two properties: